Assessment of relationship status - processes, roles and responsibilities 106-07120000

 Customer or partner in psychiatric facility (not due to criminal offence)

-- Assessments of separated due to illness and entitlements to rent assistance, can be completed by any customer service staff member if required evidence is available
+Assessments of separated due to illness and entitlements to Rent Assistance (RA), can be completed by any Service Officer if required evidence is available.

 Customer’s partner is in immigration detention